tannerjared/DeepBrainNet/README.md

 ----Data Requirements----

 - T1 scans must be in nifti format
-- Scans shoud be skull-stripped (bias correction also necessary) and linearly registered.
+- Scans shoud be skull-stripped (bias correction also necessary) and linearly registered to the MNI152 brain in the box.com link above (the one built into FSL should work too).
+- The DBN_model.h5 from the box.com link.
+This is about a 174 MB file.

 **JT note**: The authors are not clear if the linear registration is 6, 9, or 12 degrees of freedom.
-They also do not detail what the target is.
-My assumption is MNI152 space as the target and 12 degrees of freedom because they used FLIRT but that's an unknown.
+My assumption is 12.

 My updated scripts clean out unnecessary modules and fix formatting issues.
 There also were a couple updates to move away from legacy commands that are no longer supported.
 The scripts will need to be modified if your GPU is not CUDA_VISIBLE_DEVICES = 0.
 If you have multiple GPUs, you might need to modify those lines in the scripts.